UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-28-team12-image-video-colorization.md

 ---
 layout: post
 comments: true
-title: Post Template
+title: Image / Video Colorization
-author: UCLAdeepvision
+author: Tony Xia, Vince Ai
 date: 2022-01-28
 ---

-> This block is a brief introduction of your project.
-You can put your abstract here or any headers you want the readers to know.
+> Historical images and videos are all black and white before the invention of colored cameras.
+However, have you wondered how the good old time looked like with colors?
+We will attempt to colorize old images / videos with the power of deep generative models.

 <!--more-->